-In conjunction with Ken Burns and Lynn Novick’s epic documentary, “Hemingway,” Detroit Public TV is presenting a special virtual event on the writer whose Michigan-based Nick Adams short fiction has long been a model for coming-of-age stories.
+In conjunction with Ken Burns and Lynn Novick’s epic documentary, “Hemingway,” Detroit Public TV presented a special virtual event on the writer whose Michigan-based Nick Adams short fiction has long been a model for coming-of-age stories.
 Much of those stories were patterned on Hemingway’s own childhood, when he spent summers in Northern Michigan fishing, exploring and learning about life.

-We will invite a distinguished panel of guest to delve into these tales, what they tell us about Hemingway, how modern they were in their own time and how they influence (or not) today’s more diverse community of writers and readers.
+We invited a distinguished panel of guest to delve into these tales, what they tell us about Hemingway, how modern they were in their own time and how they influence (or not) today’s more diverse community of writers and readers.
 Do the Nick Adams stories still speak to us?
 How do characters – and the rest of us — come of age in America one hundred years later?

 - Marc Dudley, Professor of English at North Carolina State University, Author of “Hemingway, Race, and Art: Bloodlines and the Color Line.”